Skip to main content

 image Clara Barton

 During the Civil War, Barton worked independently to give relief to the wounded in the Union Army at Cedar Mountain, Bull Run, Chantilly, Antietam, Fredericksburg, Hilton Head, the Wilderness, and Petersburg.
 She performed her work initially without government support or assistance.
-In 1864, her work was recognized and she was appointed Superintendent of Nurses for the Army of the James.
-After the war, she worked to locate missing soldiers and led the War Department in the effort to mark over 12,000 Union graves at Andersonville Prison in Georgia.
+In 1864, her work was recognized and she was appointed Superintendent of Nurses for the Army of the James, a Union Army.
+After the War, she worked to locate missing soldiers and led the War Department in the effort to mark over 12,000 Union graves at Andersonville Prison in Georgia.

-In 1869, Clara Barton went to Europe.
-In Europe, she became involved in the International Committee of the Red Cross.
-Barton returned to the United States and worked diligently to create the American branch of the Red Cross, established in 1881.
-Barton was 60 years old when she became the first president of the organization.
-She held this position from 1882 to 1904.
-While presiding over the Red Cross, she realized that its services could be utilized during peace time as well as in wartime to relieve the needs of those affected by natural disasters and epidemics.
+Barton went to Europe in 1869, where she became involved in the International Committee of the Red Cross, assisting with civilian relief during the Franco-Prussian War.
+With the experiences and knowledge she gained in Europe, Barton returned to the United States and worked diligently to create the American branch of the Red Cross, established on May 21, 1881.
+Barton was 60 years old when she became its first president, a position she held from 1882 to 1904.
+While presiding over the Red Cross, she realized that its services could be utilized during peacetime to relieve the needs of those affected by natural disasters and epidemics.
 Today, the Red Cross continues to carry out Barton's commitment to bringing relief wherever needed.

-At the age of 83, she retired from the American Red Cross and established the National First Aid Society.
-The organization grew rapidly during the last seven years of her life and its mission was later included with that of the American Red Cross.
+Barton retired from the American Red Cross at the age of 83, and established the National First Aid Society.
+The organization grew rapidly during the last seven years of her life, and its mission was later included in the mission of the American Red Cross.

 Barton spent the last fifteen years of her life in Glen Echo, Maryland.
-She lived in a three story, thirty-eight room building which also served as a dormitory for Red Cross volunteers, warehouse for Red Cross supplies, and the first permanent headquarters of the American Red Cross.
-The site is now administered by the National Park Service as the Clara Barton Historic Site.
+She lived in a three-story, thirty-eight-room building, which also served as a dormitory for Red Cross volunteers, a warehouse for Red Cross supplies, and the first permanent headquarters of the American Red Cross.
+The National Park Service maintains the site, known as the Clara Barton National Historic Site.

 View Maryland State Archives BiographyBack to Top